Phoenix Permaculture Design Course

 You can save your seat in the next PDC with either a small deposit* now, or a full registration at discounted pricing.

-*To secure your spot in the 2025 course, send a check payable to GrowPHX of at least $250 to PO BOX 10072, Glendale, AZ 85318.
-Confirm this with an email to Janis@urbanfarm.org
+*To secure your spot in the 2026 course, send a check payable to GrowPHX of at least $250 to: PO BOX 10072, Glendale, AZ 85318.
+Then confirm this with an “I’m registering for the 2026 PDC” email to Janis@urbanfarm.org

 Registration includes a copies of: